Alluxio/alluxio/docs/en/Architecture.md

 ### Master

-Alluxio masters can be deployed as a primary master or a secondary master.
+Alluxio masters are either a primary master, or a secondary master.

 #### Primary Master
 The primary master is primarily responsible for managing the global metadata of the system, for example, the file system tree.
 Clients may interact with the primary master to read or modify this metadata.
 In addition, all workers periodically heartbeat to the primary master to maintain their participation in the cluster.
 The primary master does not initiate communication with other components; it only interacts with other components by responding to requests.
-There is one and only one primary master in an Alluxio cluster.
+There is at most one primary master in an Alluxio cluster.
+If the Alluxio master is deployed in high availability mode, the multiple masters will use Zookeeper for master election, in order to ensure there is at most 1 primary master.

 #### Secondary Master
 The secondary master replays journals written by the primary master and periodically writes checkpoints.
-It does not process any requests from any Alluxo components.
+It does not process any requests from any Alluxio components.

-#### Master Deployment
-Alluxio may be deployed in one of two master modes, [simple mode](Running-Alluxio-Locally.html) or [high availablity mode](Running-Alluxio-Fault-Tolerant.html).
-There must be one and only one primary master in both of the simple mode and the high availability mode.
-The simple mode can at most have one secondary master which cannot be promoted to the primary master.
-The high availability mode can have zero or more secondary masters, one of which will be promoted to the primary master if the primary master fails.

 ### Worker